Second Guangzhou Uprising: Memorials

 The uprising is remembered annually in Taiwan on March 29, as Youth Day.

 The bodies of the 72 insurgents were collected by Pan Dawei and buried in a mound in the eastern suburbs of Guangzhou.
-It was not until 1916 that it was decided to build a formal cemetery, namely Yellow Flower Mound Park.
+It was not until 1916 that it was decided to build a formal cemetery, namely Huanghuagang Park (Yellow Flower Mound Park).
 After that, the successive governments of the Republic of China continued to repair it when they were in mainland China.
 The government of the People's Republic of China also maintained it in the early days after the establishment of the PRC.
 It was destroyed by the Red Guards during the Cultural Revolution.
 After the end of the Cultural Revolution, the Guangzhou Government also repaired the damaged facilities and inscriptions.
 Members of the Kuomintang would also go to pay homage when they visited mainland China.

 The Mausoleum of the 72 Martyrs, topped by the Statue of Liberty.